 February to December.
 Tuesday to Saturday.
 Open 10am to 5pm.
 Closed national holidays.

 over 4 years by Bill B. 5 / 5exquisite.

-almost 5 years by Victoria Znutin 5 / 5Wonderful garden and amazing museum!!!!!
+about 5 years by Victoria Znutin 5 / 5Wonderful garden and amazing museum!!!!!

 over 5 years by Karl Gercens 3 / 5Be sure to enjoy the new Asian garden as well relax on the courtyard just as Ms. Post would have done.
 The sweeping lawn offers a delightful view back to the residence which is now a museum.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.